 To make the dough:

 - Combine ingredients: Combine flour, sugar, yeast and salt in the bowl of a stand mixer fitted with the dough hook attachment.
-Combine melted butter and milk in a separate measuring jug, then pour into the bowl with the flour mix.
+Combine melted butter and milk in a separate measuring jug (make sure the temperature is not over 105°F!! – it will kill the yeast and your dough will be tough).
+Pour into the bowl with the flour mix.

-- Knead dough: Knead the dough in the stand mixer on medium-low speed until a smooth ball forms, about 5 minutes.
+- Knead dough: Knead the dough in the stand mixer on medium-low speed until a smooth ball forms, about 5-10 minutes.
+Add up to 4-6 more tablespoons milk, one at a time, if your dough isn't smooth yet (this can happen depending on the fat content of your butter, your exact flour and the humidity where you live).

 - First rise: Shape the dough into a tight ball on the counter, then place back in the bowl and cover with a clean tea towel.
 Let stand at room temperature until doubled in size, about 45mins – 1 hour.